 The primary responsibility of the District School Board of Niagara (DSBN) is to provide quality education to students in facilities that are safe, secure and being used in an efficient manner.
 The DSBN also believes that co-operative and collaborative partnerships are part of the foundation of a strong, vibrant and sustainable publically funded education system.
 In order to maximize the efficient use of facilities and recognize the role of partnerships, the DSBN will work with community partners to share facilities in a manner that will benefit both parties.
 These partnerships will not prevent the DSBN from building, renovating or closing schools or from disposing of surplus assets when required.

 Through the planning process, the DSBN conducts ongoing accommodation analysis of all schools under the DSBN’s jurisdiction.
 This information will assist the DSBN in identifying facilities that may be suitable for partnerships with respect to use of space within existing schools or co-build opportunities when undertaking new construction or significant renovations.
 The analysis should include enrolment projections, school capacity, renewal needs, potential consolidations, construction or renovations.
-Partnerships are distinguished from Community Use of Schools in that partnerships allow the DSBN to enter into agreements that grant partners exclusive use of underutilized space within an identified school, during instructional hours, whereas Community Use of Schools allows rental of space, outside of instructional hours, that is otherwise required for the DSBN’s purposes.
+Facility Partnerships are distinguished from Community Use of Schools in that Facility Partnerships allow the DSBN to enter into agreements that grant partners exclusive use of underutilized space within an identified school, potentially during instructional hours, whereas Community Use of Schools allows rental of space, outside of instructional hours, that is otherwise required for the DSBN’s purposes.